Probabilistic Control Barrier Functions: Safety in Probability for Discrete-Time Stochastic Systems: Experimental Validation

 \subsection{Simulation}

 In simulation, we model the uncertainties in the terrain through a Gaussian disturbance with standard deviation $\sigma$ acting only in the $y$ direction, i.e., $\bd_k = [0, d_k, 0]$, with $d_k \sim \Nc(0,\sigma)$.
 We consider a time horizon of 20 steps and take $\delta = 0.1$, $\beta = 0.01$, $\alpha = 0.01$ and $\Delta t = 0.1$.
 We consider a nominal controller $\bk_{\text{nom}}(\bx) = [0.2, 0, -\theta]$.
-For each of the different conditions ——Markov (in the form of~\eqref{eq:markov-expectation-jensen-gap}), Cantelli, Hoeffding, scenario approach, and conformal prediction——, we compute the control input at every state through a safety filter, i.e., by solving an optimization problem that finds the closest input to the nominal controller that satisfies the corresponding condition.
-We generate datasets of size 3252, 113, and 300 for the Hoeffding, scenario, and conformal approaches, respectively.
+For each of the different conditions ——Markov (in the form of~\eqref{eq:markov-expectation-jensen-gap}), Cantelli, Hoeffding (note that the condition~\eqref{eq:separability-condition} holds in this example), and scenario approach——, we compute the control input at every state through a safety filter, i.e., by solving an optimization problem that finds the closest input to the nominal controller that satisfies the corresponding condition.
+We generate datasets of size 3252 and 113, for the Hoeffding and scenario approaches, respectively.
 For the Markov, Hoeffding and scenario approach-based condition, the optimization problem at every state is a convex quadratically constrained quadratic program (QCQP), which we solve using the \texttt{cvxpy} library in Python.
 The Cantelli-based condition leads to a non-convex problem, which we solve using the trust region solver of the \texttt{minimize} function in the \texttt{SciPy} library in Python.
-Using the reformulation in~\cite[Section 5]{YZ-XY-MS-JVD-LL:24}, the conformal prediction-based method leads to a mixed-integer quadratically constrained quadratic program, which we solve using the \texttt{gurobipy} library in Python.
 We implement each of the approaches (along with the nominal controller and the approach based on~\cite{RKC-PC-AJT-ADA:23}, which we refer to as the Martingale approach) in 400 different trajectories with initial condition $\bx_0 = [0, 0, 0]$.

 Figure~\ref{fig:plot_probabilities} shows the number of unsafe trajectories for different values of $\sigma$ (and fixed horizon $20$) and different time horizon values (and fixed $\sigma$).
 For a fixed time horizon of 20 Proposition~\ref{prop:probabilistic-guarantees-finite-time-horizon} ensures that the probability that the trajectory is safe over 20 steps is at least $(1-\delta)^{20} \approx 0.12$, and hence the probability that the trajectory is unsafe over these 20 steps is at most $0.88$. (for the approaches in Section~\ref{sec:confidence-based-probabilistic-cbfs}, this is with confidence $1-\beta \cdot 20 = 0.8$).
 As can be seen in Figure~\ref{fig:plot_probabilities}, all the approaches considered in this paper lead to a fraction of unsafe trajectories significantly lower than the theoretical bound, which suggests that the conditions might be conservative.
 The source of this conservatism can be attributed to the limited knowledge of the uncertainty distribution, the use of Jensen's inequality (cf. Corollaries~\ref{cor:use-of-convexity} and~\ref{cor:use-of-convexity-for-condition-based-on-known-mean-and-variance}), and the fact that these results do not consider full trajectory information, and instead derive probabilistic bounds only based on a condition at every state.